 Each unit may nominate one 4-Her they feel is a deserving individual.
 The nominee does not have to have a horse showing on the grounds but should be on the grounds serving in some capacity.
 Complete this form by August 31, 2024.
-The winner will be announced at the Saturday Evening Closing Ceremonies.

-Nomination Form for the Leg Up Award - due online by August 31, 2024
+Nomination form due Online by August 31, 2025

-Link: https://vce.az1.qualtrics.com/jfe/form/SV_0DprUJnvgjsaC0K
+Link: https://tinyurl.com/LegUpAward

-Past Award Winners
+Past Winners